 This could be the key to getting people to carry reusable mugs each day.

 I bought it on a whim – an adorable reusable coffee mug that was sitting on the shelf at MEC, Canada's outdoor gear retailer.
-The mug caught my eye because it was so small.
-In fact, it looked like a dwarf next to the mugs and thermoses that stood on either side.
+The mug caught my eye because it was so small; it looked tiny next to the mugs and thermoses that stood on either side.

 My initial reaction was that it was too small, too different from what I'd come to recognize as a standard reusable coffee mug, but then I grew curious.
 Perhaps its size would be a good thing.The fact is, I've had a love-hate relationship with reusable coffee cups for years.
 I find them big and bulky, difficult to pack.
 They're heavy, especially when filled with liquid, and add unwanted weight to an already-full purse, backpack, or laptop bag.